-Opportunities to deliver enhancement to water flow, water quality, air quality, noise, and local climate regulation (Sections 4.3-4.7), can all be best achieved through planting trees and woodland, and woodland is also one of the best habitats for creating high quality accessible natural greenspace (Section 4.8).
-Therefore, the opportunity maps for all of these services were overlain with the opportunity map for biodiversity enhancement through the creation of broadleaved and mixed woodland.
+Opportunities to deliver enhancement to water flow, water quality, air quality, noise, and local climate regulation (Sections 4.3-4.7), can all be best achieved through planting trees and woodland.
+Woodland is also one of the best habitats for creating high quality accessible natural greenspace (Section 4.8).
+Therefore, the opportunity maps for all of these services were overlaid with the opportunity map for biodiversity enhancement through the creation of broadleaved and mixed woodland.
 Note that creating woodland habitats will also deliver benefits in the form of carbon sequestration.
-These have not been mapped separately as location is not especially important for carbon sequestration (although there will be some difference in the growth rate of trees in different places).
+These have not been mapped separately as the location is not especially important for carbon sequestration (although there will be some difference in the growth rate of trees in different places).
 Hence all of the locations identified in the maps below would also deliver this service.

-The results are shown on Figure 39, which maps the existing areas of broadleaved and mixed woodland and an overlay of all the seven different opportunity areas, and on Figure 25 when constrained to areas that present biodiversity opportunities.
-The maps highlight the number of different opportunity areas that overlap (out of a maximum of seven) for each 10m by 10m pixel across the study area.
+The results are shown in Figure 39, which maps the existing areas of broadleaved and mixed woodland and an overlay of all the seven different opportunity areas, and on Figure 25 when constrained to areas that present biodiversity opportunities.
+The maps highlight the number of different opportunity areas that overlap (out of a maximum of seven) for every 10m by 10m pixel across the study area.
 The results show that while there are large areas that only offer one opportunity, there are many areas that offer multiple opportunities.
-Locations at the edges of the main towns are most often highlighted as being able to deliver multiple services on Figure 39.
+Locations at the edges of urban areas are most often highlighted as being able to deliver multiple services in Figure 39.
 If the aim of woodland creation was to maximise the delivery of as many ecosystem services as possible, then it is these locations that would deliver the greatest benefits to society.

-When considering habitat creation for biodiversity as the primary driver (Figure 40), the number of locations is reduced, but there remain many, particularly in the southern half of the county, where existing woodland is common.
-Areas close to towns and the road network remain the best locations for delivering multiple benefits.
+When considering habitat creation for biodiversity as the primary driver (Figure 40), the number of locations is reduced, but there remain many.
+Areas close to the main urban areas and the road network remain the best locations for delivering multiple benefits.